Only have one or two days in Orkney?

 - Maeshowe – a neolithic burial chamber in Stenness which was raided by Vikings.
 They carved the walls with the most impressive collection of runes in Western Europe.

-- Just 1 mile from Skara Brae the Orkney Brewery is a great place for tours and have a bite to eat at lunchtime.
+- Just 1 mile from Skara Brae, the Orkney Brewery is a great place for tours and to stop and have a bite to eat at lunchtime.

 - The Brough of Birsay (pictured above) is a tidal island in the North-West corner of the Orkney Mainland.
 You can reach the island on foot (when the tide is low) via a concrete causeway.
 From May to July the cliffs by the Brough of Birsay lighthouse are one of the best places in Orkney to spot puffins.